Prenuptial Or Binding Financial Agreements

 Solicitors are required to advise the parties entering into a Financial Agreement on the advantages and disadvantages of entering into those agreements.
 The parties sign a certificate attached to the agreement that they have received this independent legal advice.
 The solicitors also sign certificates stating that they did provide the advice required prior to the parties signing the agreement.

 It is to be hoped that the parties agree on the values of the items set out in the schedules without requiring formal valuations to be carried out.
-The solicitor acting for the other party is required to give the advices that have been mentioned.
+The solicitor acting for the other party is required to give the advice that has been mentioned.

 It is necessary that the other party obtains an advice from a competent family lawyer and receives a detailed advice in writing.
 There are many cases where the agreements have been set aside when the partner has not obtained that detailed advice.